Which type of solar quotes do you need?

 What is an air source heat pump?

-An air source heat pump is a renewable energy system that provides heating by extracting heat from the air outside and transferring it into your home.
-When considering the benefits of a heat pump vs a gas boiler, it's 3 times more efficient and produces 2 - 3 times fewer CO2 emissions yearly.
+An air source heat pump is a renewable energy system that provides warmth by extracting heat from the air outside and transferring it into your home.
+When considering the benefits of a heat pump vs a gas boiler, it's 3 times more efficient and produces 2–3 times fewer CO2 emissions yearly.
 As a result, it can help you reduce your carbon footprint, as well as your yearly energy bills.

 What types of air source heat pumps are there?

 There are 2 types of air source heat pumps: air to air heat pumps and air to water heat pumps.
-As their names suggest, air to air heat pumps transfer hot or cool air into your home via a fan system, whereas air to water heat pumps heat up water, which is then transferred to radiators, underfloor heating systems, and taps.
+Air to air heat pumps transfer hot or cool air into your home using a fan system.
+In contrast, air to water heat pumps heat water, which is then used for radiators, underfloor heating systems, and taps.

 Heat Pump Type | Average Efficiency | Output Size Range | Estimated Cost | Estimated Annual Savings |